Basic File Format Bundle

 Included in Entry logo design & Basic logo repair packages

-When you download your logo files from your client page or receive your logo CD from The Logo Factory, it will contain several different file logo versions, in both vector & pixel (bitmap or raster) file formats, all featuring your new logo artwork.
+When you download your logo files from The Logo Factory, it will contain several different file logo versions, in both vector & pixel (bitmap or raster) file formats, all featuring your new logo artwork.
 With our Entry level logo design & Basic logo repair packages you will receive a basic file format bundle.

 With all our logo design packages, you will receive enough properly prepped versions and formats of your new logo to make it available for any reproduction contingency including print, website and electronic reproduction.
 What follows is a brief description of the basic file format bundle you can expect to receive, and how each can be utilized in the application of your new logo design.
 With our basic file formats, you’ll receive both print-ready and electronic versions of your new logo: